Manto (2015 film): Release

 Initially the film was scheduled to release in late 2014 but was postponed due to delays in post-production.
-The first teaser trailer was released on 6 August 2015, for limited special screening.
+The first teaser trailer was released on 6 August 2015, for a limited special screening.
 The official trailer was released online on 29 August 2015.
 Manto was released on 11 September 2015 in Pakistan under the banners of Geo Films.
 Before theatrical release in the US, the film was screened at three of eight Ivy League institutions, including Harvard University, Columbia University, Yale University and the University of California, Berkeley between 16 and 25 October.

 Reception

 Box office

 Below is the film's Weekly breakdown..